The views expressed by the host of this program make more sense than anything.

 But what if the killings are a symptom of a deeper problem?

-So the Sunday New York Times magazine has a story coming exploring the murderous standards that make up the U.S. fighting man, the average American military recruit.
+So the Sunday New York Times magazine has a story coming exploring the murderous standards that make up the U.S. fighting man, the average American military recruit, and ask, is this what we have become?

 Now, the New York Times is trashing the U.S. military every week.

-The news media now pretending to be grateful to them for taking down the see, folks, this is another thing.
+The news media now pretending to be grateful to them for taking the middle.

-It's not just the New York Times.
+You know, as well as I do, it's not just the New York Times.

-The left wing media in this country despises the U.S. military.
+The left-wing media in this country despises the U.S. military.

 U.S. military to all leftists is the focus of evil in the world.